maubanel/GMS2-Space-Rocks/game-loop/README.md

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 19.`\|`SPCRK`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:
  Now we want the **obj_game** to persist from level to level.
 We are going to use it for all of our master game logic that transends the front end, game and win/lose screens.
-But if we run in debug and look at what instances are in the room, we see it in the **rm_front_end** but not in **rm_game**.
+But if we run the game in debug mode and look at what instances are in the room, we see it in the **rm_front_end** but not in **rm_game**.
 How do we make **obj_game** persist from room to room?

 ![obj_game missing in game](images/objGameMissing.png)